Deformable image registration with deep network priors: a study on longitudinal PET images: Related work

 \section{Related work}

 \paragraph{Automatic longitudinal lesion monitoring}

+Automatic approaches for lesion segmentation and/or image registration have been developed over the years to help with cancer monitoring and treatment response assessments.

-To monitor cancer evolution and assess response after completion of therapy, several automatic approaches based on segmentation and/or registration have been developed. \cite{Necib2011} used affine registration to align initial and follow-up PET images, before subtracting them to identify tumor voxels with significant changes between the two scans.
-Yet, since affine registration is a global method, it mainly performs well for single localized tumors.
-To deal with multiple lesion cases, \cite{Hsu2020} first segmented all lesions on liver-centered CT images, then used a longitudinal correspondence module to find matching pairs of lesions from the segmentation maps, and finally computed the lesions' evolution.
-Even if promising, multi-staged methods suffer from error propagation between the stages.
-Removing the need of a prior segmentation step, \cite{Chassagnon2020} relies on a conventional registration algorithm between longitudinal CT pairs to obtain the deformation fields and their Jacobian determinants.
-This information is then used to train a classifier network assessing systemic sclerosis interstitial lung disease.
-In the same way, we aim at using registration-based features to monitor metastatic breast cancer.
-Hence, we present hereafter the most commonly used registration tools and good practices which contribute to make these approaches successful.
+\cite{Necib2011} used affine registration to align baseline and follow-up PET images, before subtracting them to identify tumor voxels showing significant changes between the two scans.
+However, since affine registration is a global method, it mainly performs well for single localized tumors.
+In a situation where there were multiple lesions to assess, \cite{Hsu2020} first segmented all lesions on liver-centered CT images, then used a longitudinal correspondence module to find matching pairs of lesions from the segmentation maps, and finally computed the lesions’ evolution.
+Even if promising, multi-staged methods suffer from error propagation between stages. \cite{Chassagnon2020} removed the need for a prior segmentation step and relied on a conventional registration algorithm between longitudinal CT pairs to obtain the deformation fields and their Jacobian determinants.
+This information was then used to train a classifier network assessing systemic sclerosis interstitial lung disease.

+Image registration can be a key step in lesion monitoring.
+As our long-term goal is to use registration results to develop tools for the monitoring of metastatic breast cancer, this work focuses on registration and on how to improve its accuracy.
+We present hereafter the most used registration approaches and the good practices which contribute to make them successful.